-While this is an awesome way to continue the procreation of the Kombucha species, these baby SCOBYs can add up and a new kombucha brewer can wonder what to do with them all!
+While this is an awesome way to continue the procreation of the kombucha species, these baby SCOBYs can add up and a new kombucha brewer may wonder what to do with them all!

-Hannah and Alex gave me a sample of a delicious treat that they make: Fruit Leather with leftover SCOBYs!
+Hannah and Alex gave me a sample of a delicious treat that they make: fruit leather with leftover SCOBYs!
 I thought it was a brilliant way to use excess SCOBYs and get the benefits of the enzymes and probiotic cultures it contains.

 SCOBY Fruit Leather Recipe

-This recipe is similar to my original fruit leather recipe but has the added benefits of the kombucha cultures.
+This recipe is similar to my original fruit leather recipe, but has the added benefits of the kombucha cultures.
 It is so simple to make and my kids love these as snacks or an after dinner treat.

-You can easily make this in a dehydrator or oven and it is the perfect way to use up extra Kombucha SCOBYs.
-If you brew Kombucha, give these a try!
+You can easily make this in a dehydrator or oven and it is the perfect way to use up extra kombucha SCOBYs.
+If you brew kombucha, give these a try!

-- Add the fruit mixture and SCOBY puree to a blender, along with the spices, and pulse until the mixture has the texture of applesauce and all the ingredients are combined.
+- Add the fruit mixture and SCOBY puree to a blender, along with the spices if using, and pulse until the mixture has the texture of applesauce and all the ingredients are combined.

 - Dehydrate for 12 to 36 hours.
-If you’re using a dehydrator, use the lowest setting (95–110 deg.
-F [35– 43 deg.
-C]).
+If you’re using a dehydrator, use the lowest setting (95–110°F or 35– 43°C).
 If you’re dehydrating in an oven, set it to its lowest temperature and prop the door open.

 - Once the mixture is dried and no longer sticky, gently remove from the wax paper.
 If the leather is difficult to remove from the wax paper, stick it in the freezer for 10 to 15 minutes; then peel off.

-Do you brew Kombucha?
+Do you brew kombucha?
 Will you start?